jantimon/next-yak/packages/docs/docs/pages/features.md

 ## Automatic CSS variables

 You may noticed that we sometimes used css`` and sometimes just a literal string.
-If the property name is already present and you want to have dynamic values of that property, you can just use literal strings that get transformed into CSS variables during build time.
+If the property name is already present and you want to have dynamic values of that property, you can just use literal strings.
+These get transformed into CSS variables during build time.

 :::code-group